Cao1224/recipeRating_modelPredict/README.md

 The following **3 combincations** of varaibles can be used to predict protein content:
 1. `vegetarian`, `red_meat`, `calories`, `total_fat`, `carbohydrates`
   - Linear Regression: RMSE of training is 16.25; RMSE of testing is 16.17
-  - Degree of 1 Polynomial Regression with linear regression has same result as linear regression.
 2. `vegetarian`, `cooking_method`, `red_meat`, `calories`, `total_fat`, `carbohydrates`, `sugar`, `sodium`
   - Linear Regression: RMSE of training is 16.12; RMSE of testing is 16.06
 3. `cooking_method`, `red_meat`, `calories`, `total_fat`, `sugar`, `sodium`, `saturated_fat`, `carbohydrates`
   - Linear Regression: RMSE of training is 16.13; RMSE of testing is 16.08

+**Linear Regression and Degree 1 Polynomial Regression** I used GridSearchCV with cv=5 and polynomial degree from 1 to 5 to determine the best hyperparameters for the Polynomial Features model.
+The best hyperparameter was found to be a degree of 1 for the Polynomial Regression with Linear Regression combination.
+Interestingly, all three combinations of Polynomial Features of Linear Regression with degrees 1, 2, and 3 produced the same result as Linear Regression.
+This suggests that the addition of Polynomial Regression did not improve the accuracy of the model.

 **Random Forest Regression 🌲**